 You can download the file that calibrates the sphere radius for stitching panoramic images.
-To download this file to your 'My Documents' folder, select File > Save Configuration File.
+To download this file to your 'My Documents' folder, select File \rightarrow Save Configuration File.
 By default, images are stitched using a sphere radius of 20 meters.
 To change the sphere radius, see Adjusting Sphere Size for Stitching.
-For more information about stitching calibration, see Knowledge Base Article 10564.